Jyotimoykathar/heckathone/readme.md

 ## Acknowledgments

-Special Thanks to Ineuron team for the Project to learn and improve my Tailwind css framework skills .
+Special Thanks to Ineuron team for the Project to learn and improve my Css3 and Media-queries skills .